 - The light cover – The style of light fitting

-The light bulbs that you can choose from include incandescent, compact fluorescent, halogen or newer LEDs.
-Compact fluorescent, halogens and LEDs cost less to operate then incandescent bulbs and may appeal to those that want a more energy efficient bulb.
+Light bulbs available include incandescent, compact fluorescent, halogen or newer LEDs.
+Compact fluorescent, halogens and LEDs cost less to operate than other bulbs and may appeal to those that want a more energy efficient bulb.

 - Incandescent lights

 When in lighting shops, study different light sources and make sure that you like the light that the bulbs produce.
 Each type of bulb has a different look or colour to them.
 The warmer the light is, the more homely your kitchen will feel.
 Make sure that the bulbs you like can have dimming switches connected to them if required.